martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 ### In Scope {#in-scope}

-This document applies only to service identities associated with fully-qualified domain names (FQDNs) only to TLS and DTLS, and only to PKIX-based systems.
+This document applies only to service identities that meet these three characteristics: associated with fully-qualified domain names (FQDNs), used with TLS and DTLS, and are PKIX-based.

 TLS uses the words client and server, where the client is the entity that initiates the connection.
 In many cases, this is consistent with common practice, such as a browser connecting to a Web origin.
-For the sake of clarity, and to follow the usage in {{TLS}} and related specifications, we will continue to use to use the terms client and server in this document.
+For the sake of clarity, and to follow the usage in {{TLS}} and related specifications, we will continue to use the terms client and server in this document.
 However, these are TLS-layer roles, and the application protocol could support the TLS server making requests to the TLS client after the